A dictionary of attributes that describe a font.

 NSFont object.
 You can use

-init(name:. to create a font descriptor based on either your custom attributes dictionary or on a specific font’s name and size.
+font. to create a font descriptor based on either your custom attributes dictionary or on a specific font’s name and size.
 Alternatively you can use one of the

 font instance methods (such as

-with) to create a modified version of an existing descriptor.
+font) to create a modified version of an existing descriptor.
 The latter methods are useful if you have an existing descriptor and simply want to change one aspect.

 All attributes in the attributes dictionary are optional.